 Organizational structure affects organizational action in two big ways.
 First, it provides the foundation on which standard operating procedures and routines rest.
 Second, it determines which individuals get to participate in which decision-making processes, and thus to what extent their views shape the organization’s actions.

+This also tells us the degree of Centralization or Decentralization in the Organization.

+No improvement in quality of introduction section has been observed and it is still poorly crafted because it is too brief and unable to provide rationale of your study.
+The section lacks in presenting different events, your experiences or conflicting problems which stimulate you to do this project.

+1.2 Background:

+When you talk about organizational structure (OS) then you must provide the give one ot two definition of OS given by any book or published articles.
+You must know what different kinds of structures are available.
+On what basis those structures are different form one another.
+The formalization, hierarchy of authority, span of control, departmentalization, vertical/horizontal communication etc are the components of OS and application of these components form different OS.
+For example centralization form a mechanistic structure while decentralization forms Organic structure.

-This also tells us the degree of Centralization or Decentralization in the Organization.1.2 Background:The structure of an organization is meant to complement the company's business goals and objectives.
+The structure of an organization is meant to complement the company's business goals and objectives.
 It is also the foundation of the company's culture and as such affects employee behavior, performance, motivation and cooperation.
 Effective organizational structures are adaptive to process requirements and possible changes while trying to optimize the results of the input of manpower and resources.
 Organizational structures should allow for flexibility, encourage employee creativity and effectively utilize the skills and abilities of the workforce.

 The most common organizational types may be classified as follows: